-The enumerated uses may be permitted in the Planned Redevelopment District (PRD) category consistent with the Planning and Urban Design Principles.
-An amendment allowing one or more of these uses in the PRD category shall be classified as a Tier II amendment.
+The enumerated uses may be permitted in the Planned Redevelopment District category in accordance with the Planning and Urban Design Principles.
+An amendment allowing one or more of these uses as a permitted use within a Planned Redevelopment District, or within a character district, zoning district or subdistrict thereof, shall be classified as a Tier II amendment.

-- 6.2.4.2 An amendment eliminating any of the following uses from an Activity Center, Multimodal

-Corridor, or Planned Redevelopment District category, or portion thereof, shall be

-classified as a Tier II amendment and reviewed against the provisions of Section 6.5.4.4:
+- 6.2.4.2 An amendment eliminating any of the following uses as a permitted use from an Activity Center, Multimodal Corridor, or Planned Redevelopment District, or from a character district, zoning district or subdistrict thereof, shall be classified as a Tier II amendment and reviewed against the provisions of Section 6.5.4.4:

 - Manufacturing-Light, -Medium or -Heavy;

 - Office; or

 - Research/Development-Light or -Heavy.